lisawilliams/lisa/_posts/2017-11-12-death-and-bereavement-curated-reading-list.markdown

 As I passed into the region of grief and bereavement after [my partner died](https://lisawilliams.github.io/lisa/art/2017/03/26/eulogy-for-a-fairy-princess-heather-adels.html), I was disappointed at the poor quality of the Google-able resources on the topic.
 Too many simply had the same unhelpful five bullet points ("You're going to feel bad for awhile, maybe a long while."
 No, really?) or parroted Kubler-Ross's stages of grief, which Kubler-Ross herself came to doubt before she died.

-Below are the books, articles, and scholarly papers which I found useful and which informed my own approach to grief recovery.
+Below are the books, articles, scholarly papers and ideas which I found useful and which informed my own approach to grief recovery.

 ## The Most Important Thing I Learned About Grief